blankworker1/AA/README.md

 but a philosophical stance:
 the work is the message,
-and the message is free to travel without the weight of a reputation.
+and the message is free to travel without the weight of reputation.

 AA asks:
 What happens when the art is trusted